Cap Ferguson Hotel and Business Center

 the Ferguson Hotel and its nearby restaurants, shops and entertainment

-had been the first black officer to command a troop ship to
+the first black officer to command a troop ship to France, hence the

-to Shrewsbury Street.
-Eventually, in the building would be
+around the corner to Shrewsbury Street.
+Eventually, in the building

-a pharmacy, Mr. Brown's real estate office, a beauty shop,
+would be a pharmacy, Mr. Brown's real estate office, a beauty shop, a

-a restaurant, a printing shop, barber shop, pool hall, dentist, and
+restaurant, a printing shop, barber shop, pool hall, dentist, and many

 |